bjw-s-labs/home-ops/k8s/clusters/cluster-1/manifests/rook-ceph-external/cluster/README.md

 ceph mgr module enable dashboard ceph dashboard set-rgw-api-ssl-verify False
 ```

+Destory and recreate the managers from the PVE UI!

 It takes a bit to get everything started.
 Run to check for services
 ```